1 – Introduction

 In Revelation 17, John the apostle wrote, “I saw a woman sitting on a scarlet beast which was full of names of blasphemy, having seven heads and ten horns.”
 (17:3)

-The Beast and its “seven heads” or “mountains” are commonly understood to symbolize the seven empires that have ruled, or will rule, in the Mideast and who also conquered the land of Israel when the Israeli people were together there as a nation; these are the empires of Egypt, Assyria, Babylon, Medo-Persia, Greece, Rome, and the final one at the End of the Age.
+The Beast and its “seven heads” or “mountains” are commonly understood to symbolize the seven empires that have ruled, or will rule, in the Middle East and who also ruled over Israel when the Israeli people were together as a nation; these are the empires of Egypt, Assyria, Babylon, Medo-Persia, Greece, Rome, and the final one at the End of the Age.
 The apostle had already seen the same Beast in chapter 13.
 There his attention was focused on one of the Beast’s “heads” – the final one.

 According to these passages, the different “heads” represent different historical eras and empires, but they all belong to the same Beast who has existed throughout history.
 This is further clarified in chapter 17 where we read about “the beast that was, and is not, and yet is” – which again points to the fact that the different Heads, appearing at different times in history, are all part of the same Beast.
 (17:8)